Chemical Principle and PDE of Variational Electrodynamics: Delay functions and distributional synchronization

 State-dependent delays appear in variational electrodynamics because of the light-cone condition.
-Even though the light-cone construction has a meaning for any chase problem, here we consider only globally-bounded trajectories possessing a velocity defined almost everywhere by a number smaller than the speed of light $c \equiv 1$, i.e.,
+Even though the light-cone construction has a meaning for any chase problem, electrodynamics is sensible only for bounded trajectories possessing a velocity defined almost everywhere by a number smaller than the speed of light $c \equiv 1$, i.e., { }